Kalmar Airport

-Kalmar Airport (IATA: KLR, ICAO: ESMQ), branded as Kalmar Öland Airport, is an airport in southeastern Sweden.
-The airport is located only some 5 kilometers west of downtown Kalmar.
+Kalmar Airport (IATA: KLR, ICAO: ESMQ), branded as Kalmar Öland Airport, is an airport in south-eastern Sweden.
+The airport is located 5 kilometres west of downtown Kalmar.
 The airfield was originally the home of the Kalmar Wing (F 12).
-It is owned and operated by Kalmar Municipality.
+The airport is owned by Kalmar Municipality and Kalmar County.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Kalmar Airport: